angelicacavalheiro/Mira/README.md

 ##

 ## Author
-Developed by Angélica Cavalheiro Rodrigues e Diego Nogueira.
+Developed by Angélica Cavalheiro Rodrigues and Diego Nogueira.